Tight Regret Bounds for Noisy Optimization of a Brownian Motion: Upper Bounds

 \subsection{Description of our algorithm}

 \alggref{NoisyOOBAlgo} works in epochs, with each epoch sampling points restricted to a finer grid than the previous epoch.
-This bears some resemblance to OOB \citep{grill2018optimistic}, and similar ideas have also been used for the optimization of smooth functions, e.g., \citep{Fre12}, with the main difference being the rule for discarding suboptimal points.
+This bears some resemblance to OOB by Grill {\em et al.}~\cite{grill2018optimistic}, and similar ideas have also been used for the optimization of smooth functions, e.g., by de Freitas {\em et al.}~\cite{Fre12}, with the main difference being the rule for discarding suboptimal points.

-Let $T_h$ be the number of samples taken up to the $h$-th epoch, and $t_h$ be the number of samples taken during the $h$-th epoch.
+Let $T_h$ be the number of samples taken up to and including the $h$-th epoch, and $t_h$ be the number of samples taken during the $h$-th epoch.
 Hence, $T_h = \sum_{h^\prime=1}^{h} t_{h^\prime}$.
 We respectively define the upper and lower confidence bounds\footnote{We preset $\delta$ as the probability of failure for the confidence bounds as a function of $T$, assuming that $T$ is fixed and known.
-The case of an unknown time horizon $T$ can be handled using a standard doubling trick, e.g, see \citep[Appendix A]{scarlett2018tight}.} with noisy observations from the first $h$ epochs as
+The case of an unknown time horizon $T$ can be handled using a standard doubling trick, e.g, see \cite[Appendix A]{scarlett2018tight}.} with noisy observations from the first $h$ epochs as